 Box Hill School is truly a beautiful building.
 I had been there in the past a couple of times because funnily enough my brother went to school there.
 There is beautiful ornate woodwork and a stunning fireplace in the entrance hall where everyone gathered for the drinks reception.
 There are also wonderful grounds which were perfect for getting some lovely couple portraits.

 Katie and Jon had their wedding breakfast in the school gym which had a huge marquee erected inside.
 The gym had been truly transformed into a beautiful wedding space.
 Katie and Jon are big fans of a date night and it sounds like many of them are more like date adventures!
 They had named the tables after some of their dates and the names included ‘The O2 climbers’, ‘The Axe Throwers’, ‘The Freejumpers’ and (perhaps the most odd) ‘The Mouse Taxidermists’.
 This made me think I must step out of my dinner-date comfort zone and try something a bit different!

 The party started with a ceilidh which is always such brilliant fun.
 A ceilidh is a great way to get everyone involved on the dance floor straight away.
 It stops everyone milling about the edges for a couple of hours while topping up the alcohol levels!

 Katie and Jon’s winter wedding was relaxed, beautiful, fun and joyful and I loved being involved.
 You’ll see from the photos below what a fabulous day it was!
-If you’re planning at winter wedding I would love to hear from you, do get in touch via my contact page.
+If you’re planning at winter wedding and you need a Surrey wedding photographer I would love to hear from you, do get in touch via my contact page.